bowenwen/mindcraft/README.md

 ## 🏗️ Architecture Overview

-The project is structured into several key Python modules within the `autonomous_agent` package:
+The project is structured into several key Python modules:

 *   `app_ui.py`: Main entry point, defines the Gradio interface and orchestrates agent startup/shutdown.
+Manages UI updates (timer for Monitor, manual for State).
 *   `agent.py`: Contains the `AutonomousAgent` class, the central orchestrator managing the main loop, state, thinking process, error handling/recovery, memory summarization, and interactions between components.
 *   `memory.py`: Implements the `AgentMemory` class for interacting with ChromaDB, handling embedding pre-checks, and supporting memory retrieval/deletion/metadata queries.
 *   `task_manager.py`: Defines the `TaskQueue` for managing tasks and their persistence.